Prefab Extensions – Is a Prefabricated or Modular Extension Right for You?

 Prefab extensions are growing in popularity for those seeking out cost and time-effective ways to add more space to their home.
 While brick and block remains the preferred construction method for many homeowners who want to add extra living space to their property, off-site construction methods that involve some degree of factory prefabrication are becoming a great alternative.

-Numerous options are available for those seeking out a prefab extension, ranging from smaller build components that are developed in a workshop and then assembled on site, to fully-finished pod-style structures that are craned into place.
+Numerous design and build options are available for those seeking out a prefab extension, ranging from smaller build components that are developed in a workshop and then assembled on site, to fully-finished pod-style structures that are craned into place.
 The options are aplenty and you’re free to choose a route that best suits your site’s constraints and budget.

 What Are the Options For Prefab Extensions?